CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

-# Using Nextcloud as front end for Allas storage system.
+# Using Nextcloud as front end for Allas storage system

 Motivation: Allas is a general purpose storage system for research data.
 It can be used with tools based on Swift and S3 protocols.
-However many cases, using Allas directly trough S3 or Swift is limited by the rather plain structure of user management and by the fact that the access is based on personal CSC-user accounts.
+However, in many cases, using Allas directly trough S3 or Swift is limited by the rather plain structure of user management and by the fact that the access is based on personal CSC user accounts.

-Using Nextcloud server as a front end, allows you to create and manage your own user base for your Allas storage area and control the access to different datasets and storage areas.
+Using Nextcloud server as a front end allows you to create and manage your own user base for your Allas storage area and control the access to different datasets and storage areas.
-Further, Nextcloud provides several user interfaces (including WWW-interface and cell phone app) that are often easier to use and more flexible to use that native Swift or S3 applications.
+Further, Nextcloud provides several user interfaces (including a WWW-interface and a cell phone app) that are often easier to use and more flexible to use that native Swift or S3 applications.

-In this document we show simple use case where:
+In this document we show a simple use case with the following steps:

    1. Launch a new Ubuntu18 Virtual Machine
-   2. Install a Nextcloud server into the new VM.
+   2. Install a Nextcloud server into the new VM
-   3. Link The Next Cloud server is linked to a data bucket in Allas
+   3. Link The Nextcloud server is linked to a data bucket in Allas
-   4. New Next Cloud user account  is  created for an external user.
+   4. New Nextcloud user account is created for an external user

 ## 1. Launch a new Ubuntu18 Virtual Machine

-First launch a new Ubuntu18 based server in cPouta service.
+First, launch a new Ubuntu18 based server in cPouta service.
-See instructions in the [cPouta documentation](https://docs.csc.fi/cloud/pouta/) and in [tutorial video](https://www.youtube.com/watch?v=CvoN4pv0RJQ).
+See instructions in the [cPouta documentation](../..//cloud/pouta/) and in [tutorial video](https://www.youtube.com/watch?v=CvoN4pv0RJQ).

-In most cases combination of  “standard small” flavor and Ubuntu18.04 image is sufficient
+In most cases the combination of “standard small” flavor and Ubuntu18.04 image is sufficient.

 When you create the security group for the VM, the instructions above show how port 22 is opened for ssh access.
-In this case, use the same procedure to open port 443 (https) too as it will be used to access the Nextcloud server.
+In this case, use the same procedure to open port 443 (https), too, as it will be used to access the Nextcloud server.

 ## 2. Setting up a Next Cloud sever in the VM